<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 Cost of Living

-It’s well known that island-life can sometimes come at a premium but when comparing costs between Bermuda and Cayman, the Cayman Islands really shine through.
-Bermuda is around 10% more expensive than Cayman, with the cost of food being (40% more expensive) and housing (23% more expensive).
+It’s well known that island-life can sometimes come at a premium, but when comparing costs between Bermuda and Cayman, the Cayman Islands really shines through.
+Bermuda is around 10% more expensive than Cayman, with the cost of food (40% more expensive) and housing (23% more expensive) being particularly so.
 Moreover, Cayman offers fewer restrictions and fees on owning cars, houses and condos.
 Coupled with the absence of income tax, the Cayman Islands have a comparatively higher standard of cheaper living.

 A Truly Endless Summer